ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 The algorithm and parameter can be specified as arguments in the function addNoise().
 Simple noise addition is implemented in the function addNoise() with the value “additive” for the argument ‘method’.
-Example 5.19 shows how to use *sdcMicro* to add uncorrelated noise to expenditure variables, where the standard deviation of the added noise equals half the standard deviation of the original variables. [#foot52]_ Noise is added to all selected variables.
+:numref:`code519` shows how to use *sdcMicro* to add uncorrelated noise to expenditure variables, where the standard deviation of the added noise equals half the standard deviation of the original variables. [#foot52]_ Noise is added to all selected variables.

-Example 5.19: Uncorrelated noise addition

 .. code-block:: R
+   :linenos:
+   :caption: Uncorrelated noise addition
+   :name: code519

     sdcInitial <- addNoise(obj = sdcInitial, variables = c('TOTFOOD', 'TOTHLTH', 'TOTALCH', 	'TOTCLTH', 'TOTHOUS', 'TOTFURN', 'TOTTRSP', 'TOTCMNQ', 'TOTRCRE', 'TOTEDUC', 'TOTHOTL',	'TOTMISC'), noise = 0.5, method = "additive")